nmapsi4/nmapsi4/README.md

 ## Info for admin desktop file:

-nmapsi4-admin.desktop uses by default kdesu for execute nmap with root uid.
+nmapsi4-admin.desktop uses by default **pkexec** with a specific PolicyKit (src/policy/org.nmapsi4.Nmapsi4.policy) for execute nmap with root uid.

-However, it is possible change kdesu in the desktop file: nmapsi4-admin.desktop: Exec=kdesu QT_WIDGETS_RHI=1 QTWEBENGINE_DISABLE_SANDBOX=1 nmapsi4 with Exec=[what you want] nmapsi4

 ## Contributing